Azure/azure-event-hubs-dotnet/readme.md

 The .NET client library for Azure Event Hubs allows for both sending events to and receiving events from an Azure Event Hub.

-An **event publisher** is a source of telemetry data, diagnostics information, usage logs, or other log data, as part of an emvbedded device solution, a mobile device application, a game title running on a console or other device, some client or server based business solution, or a web site.
+An **event publisher** is a source of telemetry data, diagnostics information, usage logs, or other log data, as part of an embedded device solution, a mobile device application, a game title running on a console or other device, some client or server based business solution, or a web site.

 An **event consumer** picks up such information from the Event Hub and processes it.
 Processing may involve aggregation, complex